 The New England Rail Trail would pass through some very attractive scenery.
-Much of the proposed trail from Armidale to Glen Innes will pass through farming country, as this was where rail lines historically were routed.
+Much of the proposed trail from Glen Innes to Ben Lomond will pass through farming country, as this was where rail lines historically were routed.

-There are interesting and varied landscapes on the section between Armidale and Black Mountain, particularly north of where the trail goes underneath Booralong Rd.
+There are interesting and varied landscapes along the entire section between Armidale and Glen Innes.
 The landscape between Ben Lomond and Glencoe in particular (also between Glencoe and Glen Innes) is very attractive and quite spectacular.
 There are great panoramic views afforded in sections, often due to very high and stunning embankments.
-The attractiveness of these quintessential rural landscapes to city dwellers in particular should not be underestimated.
+The attractiveness of these quintessential rural landscapes to city dwellers, should not be underestimated.